willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### Motion Controller LEDs are not lit, but buttons and thumbstick still work in Mixed Reality Portal

-It is possible that the Motion Controller calibration cache has become corrupt.
-To delete the Motion Controller calibration cache, run the following command in an Administrator Command Prompt:
+The Motion Controller calibration cache may be corrupt.
+To delete the cache, run the following command in an Administrator Command Prompt:

 `rmdir /S /Q C:\Windows\ServiceProfiles\LocalService\AppData\Local\Microsoft\Windows\MotionController\Calibration`